hiulit/es-theme-extras/README.md

 # Extras for themes in RetroPie

-At this moment, [Pixel](https://github.com/ehettervik/es-theme-pixel) is the only theme that works with this script because it's the only theme that has icons, splashscreens and launching images.
+At this moment, [Pixel](https://github.com/ehettervik/es-theme-pixel) is the only theme that works with this script because it's the only theme that has [icons](https://github.com/ehettervik/es-theme-pixel/tree/master/retropie/icons), splashscreens ([16:9](https://github.com/ehettervik/es-theme-pixel/blob/master/splash16-9.png) and [4:3](https://github.com/ehettervik/es-theme-pixel/blob/master/splash4-3.png)) and [launching images](https://github.com/ehettervik/es-runcommand-splash).

 # Proposal for theme designers/developers